terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 ### Add a Parent

-At this point of our project we need that our nodes will be grouped again.
+At this point of our project we want to reorganize our nodes.

 We have to create an element that can be **a Parent** for an Object node and a Document node.
-Object can be child only of Object type, Document can be child of Object Type and Document Type, so we have to create a **New Object Node**
+Objects can only be children of Object types, Documents can be children of Object Types and Document Types, so we have to create a **New Object Node**

 We can call this node **Entity**.
 The **Entity** node is abstract and has a Geo Property  **Position**